xcelsiorbosi/PwxCircleSolver/README.md

 # PwxCircleSolver

-How to use
+How to use:
-use circle1.py and circle2.py to create the combinations you want
+Run circle1.py and circle2.py to create the combinations you want

 You will need to change the values of x,y and z to match the circles information.